zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_android.md

 title: MediaPlayer Kit
 description:
 platform: Android
-updatedAt: Mon Jun 15 2020 10:55:59 GMT+0800 (CST)
+updatedAt: Fri Jul 10 2020 08:56:05 GMT+0800 (CST)
 ---
 # MediaPlayer Kit
 ## Function description

 The MediaPlayer Kit is a powerful player that supports playing local and online media resources.
 With this player, you can either locally play media resources or synchronously share currently playing media resources with remote users in the Agora channel.

 ## Usage notice

 - Currently supported media formats: Local files in AVI, MP4, MP3, MKV, and FLV formats; Online media streams using RTMP and RTSP protocols.
 - When locally playing media resources, you only need the separate MediaPlayer Kit.
 When synchronously sharing media resources with remote users, you need to use the MediaPlayer Kit, Agora Native SDK, and RtcChannelPublishHelper at the same time.
-The MediaPlayer Kit supports the local user to use the player function, the Native SDK supports real-time live broadcast scenarios, and the RtcChannelPublishHelper supports publishing media streams to remote users in Agora channel.
+The MediaPlayer Kit supports the local user to use the player function, the Native SDK supports live interactive streaming scenarios, and the RtcChannelPublishHelper supports publishing media streams to remote users in Agora channel.
 - When sharing media resources with remote users, the playback window occupies the local user's video as captured by the camera.
 Therefore, if you want remote users to see both the local user's and the player's window, you need to start another process to capture the local user's video.

 ## Set up the development environment